MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 ### Use different update channels for Office

 With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users.
-In this article, we recommend the Semi-Annual Channel (Targeted) for your pilot group and the Semi-Annual Channel for the rest of your organization.
-You can, however, choose the Monthly Channel, which provides users with the newest features of Office as soon as they're available.
+In this article, we recommend the Semi-Annual Enterprise Channel (Preview) for your pilot group and the Semi-Annual Enterprise Channel for the rest of your organization.
+You can, however, choose the Current Channel, which provides users with the newest features of Office as soon as they're ready.
 A single Office installation package can only include one type of channel, so each new channel requires an additional package.
 For more details, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

 ### Deploy Visio and Project alongside the core Office apps